VirendraVerma1/CameraProperties/README.md

 Version : 1.1.11

 ## Whats new :-
--Camera Properties has been added \n
+* Camera Properties has been added
--Raycast handle has been fixed
+* Raycast handle has been fixed

 ## Updated packages :-
--Camera Properties
+* Camera Properties

 ## Added packages :-
--Leaderboard
+* Leaderboard

 ```
 Note : Please update your package from the Package Manager -> JMR Add On's -> Samples